MultiX-Amsterdam/multix-docs/grant.md

 ## <a name="procedure"></a>How to get the budget approved by UvA?

-One important step in preparing the proposal is to get the budget approved by the project office (<projecten-science@uva.nl>).
+One important step in preparing the proposal is to get the budget approved by the project office (search "projecten-science" in UvA's Microsoft Outlook App for the email).
 The project office can help you calculate the budget for hiring a person.
 If you need the office to do so, make sure to tell the project office about what kind of person you are looking for, such as "a student assistant who is currently studying in our institute's master's program."